Treatment for troubled teens with depression, anxiety, and screen dependencestaffed Residential Program for Teens 13-18 800.682.0670Tour our Campus

-In order to create a strong, safe & supportive community, we are unsuited for teens with significant substance use, aggression outside the home, eloping behaviors, those who are actively suicidal, and lower funcitioning ASD teens.
+In order to create a strong, safe & supportive community, we are unsuited for teens with aggression, eloping behaviors, those who are actively suicidal, and lower funcitioning ASD teens.
 We are happy to provide referrals to help your child get the appropriate care needed if we are not the best fit.

 What is the average length of stay?

 Each person is takes their own path to greatness.
 Some teens come in 8 semesters behind in school, some only 2.
 Others enroll to learn how to deal with feelings of depression or anxiety.
 Others just want to get back on track through credit recovery.
 Most leave doing significantly better in key areas than when they arrived.
-We offer year round academic support and credit recovery.
-Enrollment is usually by the semester.
+We offer year round support and credit recovery.
+Enrollment is based on indivual needs.